crustyratfink/ask_trimet/README.md

 # ask_trimet
 An Alexa skill to ask Portland's Tri-met about bus arrivals as you run out of the house, late for work.
-It requires that you have an AWS account, some knowledge of AWS Lambda, a Tri-met developer account, and a little Python mojo.
+It requires that you have an Echo, an AWS account, some knowledge of AWS Lambda, a [Tri-met developer account](https://developer.trimet.org/appid/registration/), and a little Python mojo.

 ##How it works in action: